CVM Continues the Rehabilitation of Penn’s Franklin Field

-This summer, CVM made significant progress on the second and third phases of a planned five-phase program intended to rehabilitate the concrete grandstands of the nation’s oldest active college football stadium.
+CVM is celebrating the completion of a five-year phased program intended to rehabilitate the concrete grandstands of the nation’s oldest active college football stadium.

-Celebrating its 125th birthday this month, the University of Pennsylvania’s Franklin Field has been the home to Penn football and the Penn Relays since 1895.
-The modern stadium, completed in 1925, still hosts Quaker football and the Penn Relays, as well as other campus events.
+The University of Pennsylvania’s Franklin Field has been the home to PENN football and the PENN Relays since 1895.
+The modern stadium, completed in 1925, still hosts Quaker football and the PENN Relays, as well as other campus events.

 The project team also included JJ White Inc. (contractor), PULLMAN (concrete repair), Rampart Hydro Services (hydrodemolition) and Vector Construction (sacrificial anode installation).